 It all really depends on your personal preferences and goals.

 These two types of supplements have completely different uses, but some people do choose to stack them together.

 The only word of warning here is that some of the supplements in both of these categories contain quite a lot of Caffeine.

 It’s best to check the Caffeine content of both supplements first before thinking about pairing them together.

-We also recommend speaking to your doctor before trying any new supplements for the first time.
+As always, we also recommend speaking to your doctor or a certified medical professional before trying any new supplements.

 Remember, a supplement is not going to do the hard work for you.
 You should always make sure that you’re eating right and training hard before thinking about any kind of supplementation.

-The information on this website is intended for entertainment purposes only and does not constitute professional, medical or healthcare advice or diagnosis, and may not be used as such.
+The information on this website is intended for entertainment purposes only and does not constitute professional, medical or healthcare advice or diagnosis.